Agent API (window.midas)

 Viewing Help

 Call help() to see a list of available methods and their signatures.
+The returned object also includes a documentation field with the URL of this page for detailed parameter schemas and configuration options.

 const help = window.midas.help();